 If you’ve been suffering from shy bladder syndrome, then you’ve probably already looked up cures for it.
 If you have, you’ve maybe come across a fairly well known treatment option known as paruresis breath hold practice.
-To be quite honest, we’re not 100% convinced about this method of treatment but you may want to give it a try yourself.
-Many have reported very positive results however so perhaps we’re wrong in our scepticism.
+To be quite honest, we’re not 100% convinced about this method of treatment but you may want to give it a try yourself and let us know how you get on.
+We may be a little sceptical but many have reported very positive results.
+Perhaps we’re wrong in our scepticism.

 Basically, as the name suggests, the breath hold technique for shy bladder involves holding your breathing and allowing your muscles to relax.
-Hold it for around 45-60 seconds until the urinary sphincter is relaxed enough for you to be able to pee.
-Let’s explain the basis behind the treatment and how it works … then, give it a go and decide for yourself!
+The idea is to hold it for around 45-60 seconds until the urinary sphincter (the muscle that controls the exit of urine through the urethra) is relaxed enough for you to be able to pee.
+Let’s explain the basis behind the treatment and how it works in a little more detail … then … give it a go and decide for yourself!

 Paruresis Breath Hold Practice – Introduction

 The [aruresis breath hold technique is a relatively simple breathing technique.
 It works on the premise that, if you hold your breath for long enough, you WILL pee.
 The theory behind this treatment is that holding your breath results in an increase of carbon dioxide in the bloodstream.
 This increase in CO2 level is recognised as a way to reduce anxiety.
 In this case it can relax the sufferer to the point that they can release the stream.

 As we said though, whilst it has worked for some it’s not for everyone.
 We personally believe it works better for those who struggle to start a flow but can continue to pee once started.
 Try it for yourself and let us know what you think.